Page Cache eviction and page reclaim #

 The former is exactly what we are interested in.
 This pair is what linux uses for Page Cache evection process.
 The least recently used algorithm LRU is the core of each list.
 In turn, these 2 lists form a double clock data structure.
 In general, Linux should choose pages that have not been used recently (inactive) based on the fact that the pages that have not been used recently will not be used frequently in a short period of time.
 It is the basic idea of the LRU algorithm.
 Both the active and the inactive lists adopt the form of FIFO (First In First Out) for their entries.
 New elements are added to the head of the linked list, and the elements in between gradually move toward the end.
 When memory reclamation is needed, the kernel always selects the page at the end of the inactive list for releasing.
 The following figure shows the simplified concept of the idea:

 For example, the system starts with the following content of the lists.
 A user process has just read some data from disks.
 This action triggered the kernel to load data to the cache.
 It was the first time when the kernel had to access the file.
-Hence it added a page h to the head of the inactive list of the process’s cgroup:
+Hence it added a page h

-Adding a page h to the head of the inactive LRU list
+to the head of the inactive list of the process’s cgroup:

-Some time has passed, and the system loads 2 more pages: i and j to the inactive list and accordingly has to evict pages a and b from it.
-This action also shifts all pages toward the tail of the inactive LRU list, including our page h:
+from it.
+This action also shifts all pages toward the tail of the inactive LRU list, including our page h

-Now, a new file operation to the page h promotes the page to the active LRU list by putting it at the head.
-This action also ousts the page 1 to the head of the inactive LRU list and shifts all other members.
+promotes the page to the active LRU list by putting it at the head.
+This action also ousts the page 1

-As time flies, page h looses its head position in the active LRU list.
+looses its head position in the active LRU list.

-But a new file access to the h’s position in the file returns h back to the head of the active LRU list.
+back to the head of the active LRU list.

 The above figures show the simplified version of the algorithm.